Frank Doel: Family life

 Doel was twice married.
 In 1936 he married Mary Price, and their daughter, Sheila, was born in 1939.

 Mary died in 1945.
 In 1947 Doel married Nora Morrison and a second daughter, Mary, was born in 1948.

 War service

-Doel served during the Second World War in the Middle East as a Private in the RAOC.
+Doel served during World War II in the Middle East as a private in the RAOC.

 Character

 Doel travelled the country and was well regarded wherever he went.
 Mark Cohen would describe him as the shop's 'anchor man'.
 Doel loved classical music and was, with his brother, a keen supporter of Tottenham Hotspur F.C.

 Social life

 Doel had many good friends and colleagues in the antiquarian book trade and much of his and Nora's social life centred on the "Bibliomites", the Society of Antiquarian Booksellers Employees, of which he was a Committee Member.